Bucket List: Popular Activities, Tourist Spots, and Amazing Places to Visit in Antwerp, Belgium

 If you love phenomenal churches, St. James’ Church is the perfect place for you.
 It showcases a Gothic exterior and a Baroque interior.
 This church is believed to have been around since 1431 or earlier.

 The design contrast is very telling of the amount of history it has seen.
-The remains of the respected Peter Paul Rubens lie here, making this landmark even more valuable.
+The respected Peter Paul Rubens remains here, making this landmark even more valuable.

 Appreciate the vibrant art at St. Paul’s Church

-This beautiful church is nestled in the old city center in Antwerp.
-It sits by the Scheldt river, which makes it a sight to behold in the outside.
-Once you enter its Baroque arches, you will see amazing sculptures and paintings by well-acclaimed artists that influenced the city’s glorious past.
+This beautiful church is nestled in the old city center of Antwerp.
+It sits by the Scheldt river, which makes it a sight to behold on the outside.
+Once you enter its Baroque arches, you will see unique sculptures and paintings by well-acclaimed artists that influenced the city’s glorious past.

-Artists and sculptures like Anthony van Dyck, Jacob Jordaens, Artus Quellinus the Elder, Pieter Verbrugghen I, Jan Pieter van Baurscheit de Elder, Jan Claudius de Cock and Andries Colyns de Nole have contribute to the magnificence of this church.
+Artists and sculptures like Anthony van Dyck, Jacob Jordaens, Artus Quellinus the Elder, Pieter Verbrugghen I, Jan Pieter van Baurscheit de Elder, Jan Claudius de Cock, and Andries Colyns de Nole have contributed to the magnificence of this church.
 With all this elaborate art, visiting St. Paul’s Church is undeniably one of the most inspiring experiences in this country.